Portland Airport station: History

+2023 reconstruction

+On June 18, 2023, TriMet temporarily ceased MAX Red Line service from Portland Airport station to Gateway Transit Center to make way for reconstruction.
+The newly renovated Portland Airport station opened on October 22, 2023.

 Station details

-The station's platform is situated at ground level just outside the main passenger terminal, near the southernmost entrance and within 150 ft of the baggage claim area.
-It features a wedge-shaped island platform and a glass canopy designed by ZGF Architects, which also designed the airport terminal's main-entrance canopy.
+Portland Airport station's platform is situated at ground level just outside the main passenger terminal, near the southernmost entrance, and within 150 ft of the baggage claim area.
+Prior to the 2023 renovation, it featured a wedge-shaped island platform and a glass canopy designed by ZGF Architects.
+The rebuilt platform is rectangular.
 An 80-seat station lobby is located inside the terminal and has ticket vending machines and real-time displays showing train departure times.
-The station occupies the end of a single-track section of the Airport MAX segment; the only other such section on the MAX system is located on another segment of the Airport MAX near Gateway/Northeast 99th Avenue Transit Center.
+Prior to the 2023 renovation, the station occupied the end of a single-track section of the Airport MAX segment; the only other such section on the MAX system was the Red Line's merge with the Blue and Green Lines at Gateway/Northeast 99th Avenue Transit Center.
+The Gateway segment was upgraded to double track in 2024 with the construction of a new platform north of the original station to serve inbound trains.

 Public art

 Public art pieces commissioned for the Airport MAX Project have a common theme of "flight".
-The station houses one art installation as part of TriMet's Public Art Program, which is funded at 1.5 percent of a project's total cost.
-Time Flies by Christine Bourdette is a large, porcelain enamel mural that is displayed on a wall between the station platform and the baggage claim area.
+Portland Airport station houses one art installation as part of TriMet's Public Art Program.
+Time Flies by Christine Bourdette is a large, porcelain enamel mural displayed on a wall between the station platform and the baggage claim area.
 The work is described as "a sequence of images related to time and motion".
 Bourdette also installed bronze rails that lead passengers from the escalators to the platform and blue chevrons on the platform pavement to depict movement.

 Services

-Portland International Airport station is served by TriMet's MAX Red Line, which connects the airport to Northeast Portland, Portland City Center, and central Beaverton.
-In late 2018, the station recorded an average of 2,461 boardings on weekdays.
+Portland Airport station is served by the MAX Red Line, which connects the airport to Northeast Portland, Portland City Center, Beaverton, and Hillsboro.
+In spring 2023, the station recorded an average of 1,705 boardings on weekdays.
 The day's first train arrives from Beaverton Transit Center.
 The last three westbound trips travel eastbound to Ruby Junction/East 197th Avenue station as through services of the Blue Line.
 Headway between trains varies from 15 minutes for most of the day to 30 minutes during the early mornings and late evenings.
 Services operate on all days of the week and are the most frequent on weekdays.
 Trains from the station take approximately 40 minutes to reach Pioneer Square in downtown Portland—where transfers to all lines are available—and approximately 65 minutes to reach the other end of the line at Beaverton Transit Center.